divonlan/genozip/docs/advanced.rst

           |

-.. option:: --show-liftover  C. Show line-by-line outcome of the liftover of that line.
+.. option:: --show-dvcf  C. Show line-by-line outcome of the liftover of that line.
 Used with dual-coordinate files and may be combined --luft.

     | See: :ref:`liftover_vcf`
     |